 Resources for Providers

 The Children's Residential licensing programs provide short-term or long-term care for children who are no longer able to live with their parents or guardians.
-Listing of facility types.
+Please click on the link for the list of Children's Residential facility types.

 How to Become Licensed or Approved